Sammakka Saralamma Jatara 2026 Dates, Timings & Complete Festival Schedule – Medaram

 Arrival of Saralamma (Sarakka)

-• On the same day, Govindaraju arrives from Kondai village (Eturunagaram Mandal).
+• Govindaraju simultaneously arrives from Kondai village.

-Arrival of Sammakka – The Most Sacred Event
+Arrival of Sammakka – The Sacred Moment

-• Sammakka resides in Chilakalagutta, northeast of Medaram.
+• Sammakka resides in Chilakalagutta forest hill.

-• The police honor her arrival with a gun salute.
+• Honored with ceremonial gun salute.

 Beliefs & Devotional Customs